-Now you know what you have for spendings work out what you can live without and what you can’t.
-Like avo on toast (I do!), great!
-Use the work coffee machine then.
+Now you know what you have for spendings, work out what you can live without.
+Can't do without the avo on toast?
+(I can't!), that's fine!
+Then skip the take away coffee and use the work coffee machine instead.

 Use technology.
-Now that you’ve got your budget automated, look for other ways to maximise your dollars.
-Apps like acorns takes the spare cents in every transaction and invests it for you.
+Now that you’ve got your budget automated, look for other ways to maximize your dollars.
+Apps like Acorns takes the spare cents in every transaction and invests it for you.

 Track and learn.
-There are loads of great apps like XXX and XXX to help you stay on track with your finances by giving you real time gamified analytics on your spending habits and where your money goes.
+There are loads of great apps to help you stay on track with your finances by giving you real time gamified analytics on your spending habits and where your money goes.
 They’re surprisingly obsession building and fun.

 How much is right for you?